 In calculating Senior Executives' bonus entitlement under the Common Share price performance component, the percentage change in the daily average market capitalization of the Corporation from the previous year will be compared to the percentage change in the daily average balance of the S&P/TSX Global Gold Index from the previous year.
 If they are equal to each other, the Senior Executive will receive one-half of the 25%.
-This amount will increase by 1% for each five percentage points that the percentage change in the daily average market capitalization of the Corporation exceeds the percentage change in the daily average market capitalization of the Corporation exceeds the percentage change in the daily average market capitalization of the Corporation exceeds the percentage change in the daily average balance of the S&P/TSX Global Gold Index until the maximum of 25% is reached.
+This amount will increase by 1% for each five percentage points that the percentage change in the daily average balance of the S&P/TSX Global Gold Index until the Corporation exceeds the percentage change in the daily average balance of the S&P/TSX Global Gold Index until the maximum of 25% is reached.
 The S&P/TSX Global Gold Index was chosen as a benchmark performance measure as it consists of a broad based representation of the performance of mining companies with diversified assets.